geoffmunn/utility-scripts/workflows.md

           - always
 ```

-Example 2: Withdraw the rewards if they exceed 1000 LUNC, and redelegate 50% but only if it's Sunday.
+**Example 2** - *Withdraw the rewards if they exceed 1000 LUNC, and redelegate 50% but only if it's Sunday.*

 ```yml
 workflows: